robertBrem/microservicesAndDocker/CheatSheet.md

 Show log of container
 `docker logs roomservice`

-Show information of container, for example the ip address:
+Show information of container, for example the ip address
 `docker inspect roomservice`